-To pass the Shoreline and Watershed Protection criterion, the Applicant has appropriately selected Standard E-2 - Agency Recommendation for the three impoundments (ZOEs #1 through #3) and Standard E-3 - Enforceable Protection for ZOE #4, the downstream reach.
+The Applicant appropriately selected Standard E-2 - Agency Recommendation for the three impoundments (ZOEs #1 through #3) and Standard E-3 - Enforceable Protection for ZOE #4, the downstream reach.
 The downstream reach falls outside of the FERC Project Boundary, as confirmed by review of the Shoreland Management Plan, and confirmed by PGE in their follow-up information (see Appendix A).
 Thus, the various license requirements do not apply.
 As a result, Standard E-3 was appropriately selected for ZOE #4.
 PLUS credit was also selected for ZOE #1, Lake Billy Chinook.